FrozenNode/Laravel-Administrator/docs/model-configuration.md

 		)
 	),

 The `edit_fields` array lets you define the editable fields for a model.
-There are many types of fields, but these include most primitive types and more complex fields like relationships.
+There are many types of fields, including most primitive types and more complex fields like relationships.
 If you want to represent a field on the model's table, the item's key in the `edit_fields` array should be the attribute name.
 If the column you want to show is either a custom select or a relationship column, the item's key will be the column's alias.

 <img src="https://raw.github.com/FrozenNode/Laravel-Administrator/master/examples/images/edit-form.png" />

-> For a detailed description of all the edit field types and options, see the **[edit field docs](/docs/edit-fields)**
+> For a detailed description of all the edit field types and options, see the **[field docs](/docs/fields)**

 <a name="filters"></a>
 ### Filters